'The Red Strings Club' explores the morality of transhumanism

 If he were given the option, de Paco wouldn't choose to remove any of his own negative emotions, arguing that would also eliminate a core part of his humanity.
 He's more into to the idea of digitizing his consciousness and ditching his body altogether.

 "I would totally love to digitize myself," de Paco said.
 "I wouldn't mind not having this body, if I can feel pleasure, and, I don't know, take digital drugs or something like that.
-I would like to be digitized but I wouldn't like to lose any of the aspects of my mind.
+I would like to be digitized, but I wouldn't like to lose any of the aspects of my mind.
 I don't like being depressed, but usually being depressed is a way to know something is wrong and you have to do something about it.
 If I take those things from me, it's like I would lose my ability to discern what's good and bad."

 Not that de Paco knows what's good and bad now -- he's still asking questions about the essence of humanity and observing his social experiments across Twitch, Steam and social media.
 He's still figuring it out.
 So is everyone else.